Lenamm12/Lenamm12/README.md

 ### Hi there 👋

-My name is Lena Morawietz and I'm living in Saarbrücken, a city in the Southwest of Germany.
+My name is Lena and I'm living in Saarbrücken, a city in the Southwest of Germany.

 I studied media informatics at the University of applied sciences Kaiserslautern.